mykeura/Minimalist-Horchata/README.md

 # Minimalist Horchata 🥛

 The official Minimalist Horchata theme for Chromium-based browsers.
-A minimalist theme with a color palette inspired by Horchata, designed for a serene and elegant browsing experience.
+This design pairs a clean, distraction-free interface with a color scheme that reflects the essence of Horchata, creating a serene and focused browsing experience.

 ![Minimalist Horchata Theme Preview](images/preview.png)